spaceinventor/csh/README.md

 Prerequisistes:

 * you will need to install the ARM gcc package that matches the one used on the targetted RaspberryPI
-  * `gcc-12-arm-linux-gnueabihf` for the Debian bookworm based Raspberry Linux'es
+  * `gcc-12-arm-linux-gnueabihf` for the Debian bookworm based Raspberry Linux'es (32-bit)
+  * `gcc-aarch64-linux-gnu`  for the Debian bookworm based Raspberry Linux'es (64-bit)
 * you need a fairly recent version of Docker as well as the `qemu-user-static` package installed on the build PC

 ### Steps